terra10/codefest_micronaut/Lab 1/README.md

 In this lab we'll simple generate our starter projects.
 We'll do this via both the launcher and the commandline tool.

+Detailed information can be found in the [official documentation](https://micronaut-projects.github.io/micronaut-starter/latest/guide/index.html#introduction)

 ## Create new project with launcher

 Go to to [Micronaut Launch](https://micronaut.io/launch/)